Wheels564/android_device_motorola_mb886/README.md

-Device configuration for the Motorola Atrix HD (vanquish)
+Device configuration for the Motorola Atrix HD (qinara)
 ===============================

 Copyright 2015 - The CyanogenMod Project